-Semplice is optimized to make your site as fast as possible, but it's extremely important to upload images optimized for web.
+Semplice is optimized to make your site as fast as possible, but it's extremely important to upload images optimized for the web.
 To ensure your work is presented in the best quality possible, Semplice does not automatically compress your images when you upload them.
 If you upload big images, they will slow down your site.

 There are many places and uses for images in Semplice.
-Different uses and types of content require different sizes and treatment.
+Different uses and types of content require different sizes and treatments.

 General rule of thumb